USM in Tuscany: Memory & Commemoration, Ancient & Modern

 Tuition and Fees

-The estimated program fee is $2,970.
+The estimated program fee is $4,200.
 The cost of tuition and fees at the in-state rate are in addition to the program fee.The program fee includes accommodation, airfare, scheduled in-country travel, site visits, field trips and iNext's comprehensive insurance plan.
-Six credits of tuition and fees are an additional cost.

 Not included in the program fee is the cost of tuition, fees, books, academic supplies, food, or other personal expenses.
 Three credits of undergraduate tuition and fees is $917.
 All participants on USM travel programs receive the in-state tuition rate regardless of residency.